Director at itro

 Microsoft has gone to great lengths to make their products as secure as possible, and Office 365 is no exception.
 This means that simply by purchasing the software suite, your business automatically benefits from a range of security tools and a dedicated team of cybersecurity experts working around the clock to keep your files and data safe.
 But this doesn’t mean you can just check out and embrace blissful ignorance; rather, it’s imperative that you know the strengths and limitations of the security that comes with Office 365.

 - Physical security: Microsoft’s data centres, where your Office 365 data is stored, are designed with security in mind.
-They are impenetrable by human invaders and natural disasters, serving as literal bunkers to prevent your data being lost, damaged, or falling into the wrong hands.
+They are impenetrable by human invaders and natural disasters, serving as literal bunkers to protect your data.

 - Network security: Microsoft’s network is designed in such a way that back-end servers and storage are physically separated from any public-facing interfaces, significantly reducing the likelihood of a bad actor getting deep into the system.
 All customer connections to the data centre are also encrypted — read our previous blog post on encryption for the lowdown on that security measure.